Makemie Park, Virginia

 Makemie Park is a census-designated place in Accomack County, Virginia, United States.
 Per the 2020 census, the population was 138.

 Geography

 The CDP sits at an elevation of 7 feet.

+History

+The town was originally known at Bloomtown, VA but the name was changed in 1908 to honor Rev. Francis Makemie, widely regarded as the founder of Presbyterianism in the United States.
+Mackimie spent the last few years of his life on a farm nearby where he was buried in 1708.

 Demographics

 Makemie Park was first listed as a census designated place in the 2010 U.S. census.